Terradue/doc-tep-geohazards/source/tutorials/setap.rst

       - it is not possible to generate S1-ETAD products for dates prior to 27th of June 2016
-      - the generation of S1-ETAD products can only happen 3 weeks after the acquisition date of the corresponding SLC product (POE orbits are necessary)
+      - the generation of S1-ETAD products can only happen 3 weeks after the acquisition date of the corresponding SLC product.

+        This limitation is due to the availability of POE orbits.

+        In principle it is also possible to use "Restituted Orbits" (`AUX_RESORB`), as descrbed in the `Fill the parameter values`_ section.
+        Restituted orbits are available in a couple of days after the acquisition but support for them in the GEP SETAP service is considerd "experimental".

     * Product type: the S1-ETAD Service only supports S1-SLC products acquired in Stripmap (SM) or Interferometric Wide swath (IW) mode;